RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 💬 **Description:**

 The WebAuthn standard, now widely available on modern Android and iOS devices, enable convenient passwordless authentication satisfying 2FA (biometrics and "have device").
+Frequently this involves scanning a QR code followed by unintrusive biometrics such as FaceID on iOS.
 This project aims to integrate WebAuthn in Rocket.Chat authentication to offer a passwordless, secure login experience.
 The implementation needs to be aligned with Rocket.Chat’s existing authentication system while ensuring backward compatibility with all existing login methods.

 💪 **Desired Skills:**